mapeditor/tiled/docs/manual/editing-tile-layers.rst

 Shortcut: ``E``

 A simple eraser tool.
 Left click erases single tiles and right click can be used to quickly erase rectangular areas.
-Layers to erase on must be selected.
+Applies to selected layers.

 Strong Eraser
 ------